TheOrdinaryWitch/Paint-Tool-Sai-RPC/README.md

-# Paint Tool Sai RPC
+# Paint Tool Sai v2 RPC

-Easy to use Discord Rich Presence for Paint Tool Sai.
+Easy to use Discord Rich Presence for Paint Tool Sai v2.

 ## Installation
-Download the zip file here: [Release 1.0](https://github.com/TheOrdinaryWitch/Paint-Tool-Sai-RPC/releases/tag/Release)
+Download the zip file here: [Release 1.0](https://github.com/TheOrdinaryWitch/Paint-Tool-Sai-RPC/releases/tag/ReleaseSAI2)

-If you don't want people to see the name of the file you are working on download it here: [Release 1.0-NoFileName](https://github.com/TheOrdinaryWitch/Paint-Tool-Sai-RPC/releases/tag/Release-NoFileName)
+If you don't want people to see the name of the file you are working on download it here: [Release 1.0-NoFileName](https://github.com/TheOrdinaryWitch/Paint-Tool-Sai-RPC/releases/tag/ReleaseSAI2-NoFileName)

 1-Unzip the files in any folder, I recommend a folder inside program files that doesn't move alot.